lavanda888boy/FLFA/reports/Lab4.md

 Before discussing the laboratory implementation itself let me present the variant I was working on: `Vn` = {S, A, B, C, D}, `Vt` = {a, b} and `P` = {S -> aB | bA, A -> B | b | aD | AS | bAAB | e, B -> b | bS, C -> AB, D -> BB}

-As it was already mentioned in the `Theory` section, in order to perform CFG simplisifcation and transform it into the CNF we have to go throgh the four symbol elimination processes.
+As it was already mentioned in the `Theory` section, in order to perform CFG simplification and transform it into the CNF we have to go through the four symbol elimination processes.
 Fo this purpose I created an interface `GrammarSimplification` inside the `grammar/simplification` folder which includes the four elimination methods respectively.

 ```
 public interface GrammarSimplification {